skiselkov/X-RAAS2/README.md

 $ ./build_release -e

-See docs/EMBEDDING.txt for more information on how to properly interface with an embedded version of X-RAAS.
+See Documentation/Avionics Integration Guide.pdf for more information on how to properly interface with an embedded version of X-RAAS.

 ### DISCLAIMER